Estimates of loss function concentration in noisy parametrized quantum circuits: Results

 \subsection{Lower bounds on ``shallow" circuits}

 While for shallow circuits we cannot rely on the spectral properties of $T$ to determine $\Varr^L$, we can still use knowledge of the convergence speed to $\Varr^{\infty}$ to set general lower bounds.
 Intuitively, such bounds can be obtained by preventing the variance to reach its stationary state, which can be done only if the exponential upper bounds appearing in \cref{thm:main} are sufficiently loose, namely $\beta L \in O(\log n)$.
-This implies either that the circuit is \emph{shallow}, i.e. there are not enough layers to reach the asymptotic value $\Varr^{\infty}$, or \emph{effectively shallow}, i.e. the mixing speed $\beta$ of $T$ is slowed down according to $\beta \in O(\log n/L)$ so that $\Varr^{\infty}$ is never reached, regardless of the scaling of $L$.

-We remark that, when using the above terminology, we never explicitly make reference to the scaling of $L$ with respect to the dimension of the system: depending on the entangling channel $\mathcal{E}$, even circuits typically considered shallow, e.g. $L\in \Theta(\log n)$, can manifest the behaviour of $\Varr^\infty$ if the mixing speed grows fast enough, e.g. $\beta \in \Omega(n/\log n)$.
-As this speed is related to the amount of non-local correlations with respect to the partition introduced by the channel, we study this scenario in the limit of $\mathcal{E}^\dagger$ being close to locality preserving.
+This implies either that the circuit is \emph{shallow}, i.e. there are not enough layers to reach the asymptotic value $\Varr^{\infty}$, or \emph{effectively shallow}, i.e. the mixing speed $\beta$ of $T$ is slowed down according to $\beta \in O(\log n/L)$ so that $\Varr^{\infty}$ is never reached, regardless of $L$.
+As this speed is related to the amount of correlations with respect to the partition introduced by the channel, we study this scenario in the limit of $\mathcal{E}^\dagger$ being close to locality preserving.
 This idea is formally captured in the following Theorem, which extends its application to generally non-homogeneous channels.

 \begin{theorem}[General lower bound] Let $\rho, H \in \BH$ and consider a sequence of quantum channels $\{\mathcal{E}_l\}_{l=1}^L$, and let $\{T_l\}_{l=1}^L$ be the respective LTMs.
 Finally let $K\subset \{0,1\}^M$ denote a subset of indices, and by $\alpha_l = \min_{\kappa\in K} (T_l)_{\kappa,\kappa}$.
 Then